Does CBD Help with Test Taking Anxiety

 Mainly, because we have such a powerful and well-designed study with public speaking anxiety.

-It's an almost perfect proxy for test taking anxiety since it focuses on both cognitive functioning and intense anxiety of judgement and fear of failure.
+It's an almost perfect proxy for test-taking anxiety since it focuses on both cognitive functioning and intense anxiety of judgment and fear of failure.

 Let's look at the fight or flight mechanism specifically.

-We'll treat it like a cascade of effect.
+We'll treat it as a cascade of effect.

 First, starting with cortisol (human corticosteroid) which is our primary stress responder.